-The subject of this triumphal procession is identified by a Latin inscription at the top of the canvas from the Roman historian Lucius Anneus Florus (Epitome of Roman History, 36:17): "The Roman people behold Jugurtha laden with chains."
-The African king Jugurtha is shown descending a hill before his captor, the Roman general Gaius Marius.
-A youth beats a tambourine while other figures carry booty, including a bust of the mother goddess Cybele.
-The thirty-year-old Tiepolo included his portrait among the figures at the left.
+This painting is from a series of ten magnificent canvases painted to decorate the main room of Ca’ Dolfin, Venice.
+The subject of this triumphal procession is identified by the Latin inscription at the top of the painting, from the Roman historian Lucius Anneus Florus: "The people of Rome behold Jugurtha laden with chains".
+The African king Jugurtha is shown before his captor, the Roman general Gaius Marius.
 The procession was held on January 1, 104 B.C.
-The picturea masterpiece of Tiepolo's early maturityis from a series of ten canvases painted about 172529 to decorate the main room of the Ca' Dolfin, Venice.
+The crowds carry booty, including a bust of the mother goddess Cybele.
+The thirty-year-old Tiepolo included his self-portrait among the figures on the left.